Ready to build better conversations?

 How to match sales mentors with less experienced salespeople

-When a structure is already in place, your sales team is far more likely to buy into the mentor system.
+When a structure is already in place, your sales staff is far more likely to buy into the mentor system.
 You can try to match new employees with more experienced ones based on personality, but this subjective system could be seen as unfair or biased.

-2. It fosters a sense of both community and competition amongst your sales team.
+It fosters a sense of community and competition amongst your sales team.
 When both individual and team performance are rewarded, sales reps will be encouraged to go out of their ways to help each other out.

 Each individual contributor can be rewarded according to quota attainment, but the teams can also compete in internal sales competitions that incentivize overall team success.

-Ongoing sales training and encouragement
+Ongoing sales training methods and encouragement

 For experienced sales reps, they can be assigned a specific subject area from within the business to teach when onboarding new employees.
 This subject can rotate quarterly between representatives (and all your company’s employees, in fact) and helps keep everyone aware of what’s relevant and changing with the product and business.